evancz/guide.elm-lang.org/book/interop/ports.md

 So there are only _outgoing_ messages for this interaction with JS.
 And I would not get too intense trying to minimize the data crossing the border.
 Keep it simple, and be more tricky only if you find it necessary in practice!

 > **Note 1:** This is not a binding to the `setItem` function!
-This is a common misinterpretation. **The point is not to cover the LocalStorage API one function at a time.** It is to ask for some caching.
+This is a common misinterpretation. **The point is not to cover the LocalStorage API one function at a time.** It is to ask for some storage.
 The JS code can decide to use LocalStorage, IndexedDB, WebSQL, or whatever else.
 So instead of thinking “should each JS function be a port?” think about “what needs to be accomplished in JS?”
-We have been thinking about caching, but it is the same in a fancy restaurant.
+We have been thinking about storing values, but it is the same in a fancy restaurant.
 You decide what you want, but you do not micromanage exactly how it is prepared.
 Your high-level message (your food order) goes back to the kitchen and you get a bunch of very specific messages back (drinks, appetizers, main course, desert, etc.) as a result.
-My point is that **well-designed ports create a clean separation of concerns.** Elm can do the view however it wants and JavaScript can do the caching however it wants.
+My point is that **well-designed ports create a clean separation of concerns.** Elm can do the view however it wants and JavaScript can do the storage however it wants.
 >
-> **Note 2:** There is not a LocalStorage package for Elm right now, so the current recommendation is to use ports like we just saw.
-Some people wonder about the timeline to get support directly in Elm.
-Some people wonder quite aggressively!
-I tried to write about that [here](https://github.com/elm/projects/blob/master/roadmap.md#where-is-the-localstorage-package).
+> **Note 2:** There is not a `localStorage` package for Elm yet, so the current recommendation is to use ports like in [this example](https://github.com/elm-community/js-integration-examples/tree/master/localStorage) for now.
 >
 > **Note 3:** Once you `subscribe` to outgoing port messages, you can `unsubscribe` as well.
 It works like `addEventListener` and `removeEventListener`, also requiring reference-equality of functions to work.